VII Corps (United States): Gulf War

 VII Corps cut a swath through Iraqi forces.
 It advanced with U.S. XVIII Airborne Corps on its left wing and Arab forces on its right wing.
-Led by Task Force 1-41 Infantry it pulverized all Iraqi forces that tried to stand and fight and destroyed a good proportion of the Iraqi Republican Guard divisions.
+It pulverized all Iraqi forces that tried to stand and fight and destroyed a good proportion of the Iraqi Republican Guard divisions.
 This confrontation was known as the Battle of Norfolk.

 VII Corps' attack destroyed several divisions including the Medina and the Tawakalna Republican Guards division along with support units.
 It also destroyed most of the Iraqi VII Corps that had guarded the frontline as well as other units.
-The Battle of 73 Easting was studied as a textbook armored battle within the US armored units.
-The cost in lives was 36 US and UK dead; trifling in terms of expected casualties for the war the two armies had trained for against the Soviets.
+The Battle of 73 Easting was later studied as a textbook armored battle by U.S. staff colleges.
+The cost in lives was 36 US and UK dead; trifling, in terms of expected casualties, for the war the two armies had trained for against the Soviets.

-'Virtually every manoeuvre battalion in the 1st and 3rd Armored Divisions, 1st Inf Div (M), and 2 ACR received the Valorous Unit Award.
-In addition, 'six of the ten VII Corps manoeuvre brigade headquarters that saw substantial combat against the Republican Guard received the VUA in contravention of the spirit, if not the letter, of AR672-5-1's guidance that '[o]nly on rare occasions will a unit larger than a battalion qualify for award of the VUA.'
+Virtually every manoeuvre battalion in the 1st and 3rd Armored Divisions, 1st Inf Div (M), and 2 ACR received the Valorous Unit Award.
+In addition, six of the ten VII Corps manoeuvre brigade headquarters that saw substantial combat against the Republican Guard received the VUA in contravention of the spirit, if not the letter, of AR672-5-1's guidance that "[o]nly on rare occasions will a unit larger than a battalion qualify for award of the VUA."

 During the Gulf War VII Corps destroyed nearly 1,350 Iraqi tanks, 1,224 armored troop carriers, 285 artillery pieces, 105 air defense systems, 1,229 trucks, and lost nearly 36 armored vehicles.
 They suffered a total of 47 dead and 192 wounded.